Let's Start Earning Some Almost Free Flights

 There are a lot of airlines out there, so it might be overwhelming to sign up for them all right at first.
 If you want to you could, but I would suggest identifying the airlines that you most commonly use and sign-up for their programs.
 A good way to decide this is to look back at all the flights you have taken in the last 12 months.
 If you can, try to find the reservation email from all of those flights and have them on hand.
 If that sounds like a lot of work, I encourage you to struggle through and just do it; I promise there is a reward at the end of this exercise!

-Once you have all of your flights, sign up for the programs correlating to the airline you flew on the most frequently.
+Once you have all of your flights, sign up for the programs correlating to the airline you fly on the most frequently.
 To help you in your search, some common programs are MileagePlus (United), SkyMiles (Delta) , and AAdvantage (American).
 Save your usernames, passwords, and frequent flier numbers somewhere safe and accessible, you will need them!
-Once you are signed up for the airline rewards programs, you will collect the miles from all of the flights you have taken in the last 12 months.
+If you were previously signed up for these airline rewards programs, you will collect the miles from all of the flights you have taken in the last 12 months.
 Yes, you heard me correctly!
 Most airlines will allow you to earn points on flights you have taken in the last year.
+If you are signing up after your flight, you generally have 30 days to sign up and still get those points.
 The portals to do this are sometimes difficult to find, but if you Google around enough you will find it.
 As an example, here is the portal for United.

 With any rewards program, patience is the name of the game!
 Sometimes it can take months for the miles to show up in your account.
 Don’t worry; it’s natural to jump straight to frustration when your rewards aren’t immediately deposited in your account.
 I’m constantly checking my accounts when I’m expecting a large amount of miles to be deposited, so do as I say not as I do.
 Trust the process; the points will show up.